To use the Unified Access Gateway high availability, you enable and configure the High Availability Settings in the admin user interface.

 - Processing: Indicates High Availability Settings are being processed to take effect.

-- Master: Indicates that the node is elected as the master in the cluster and it distributes traffic.
+- Primary: Indicates that the node is elected as the primary in the cluster and it distributes traffic.

 - Backup: Indicates that the node is in the backup state in the cluster.